WG-EMM-99/01 More Info |

 WG-EMM-99/57 More Info |

-Penguins, fur seals, and fishing: prey requirements and potential competition in the South Shetland Islands, Antarctica D.A.
-Croll and B.R.
-Tershy (USA)
+Penguins, fur seals, and fishing: prey requirements and potential competition in the South Shetland Islands, Antarctica Croll, D.A. and B.R.
+Tershy

 Abstract: